syncfusion-content/javascript-docs/js/Introduction/Theming-in-Essential-JavaScript-Components.md

 Follow the below steps to customize the entire css file and refer it in your HTML page,

-* Follow the usual steps as specified earlier for CSS reference, addionally copy and paste the non-minified version of the required css file into your application and refer it in the HTML page as depicted below, (For example, we have copied the **ej.theme.css** (non-minified) file present within the **flat-saffron** theme folder in our application)
+* Follow the usual steps as specified earlier for CSS reference, additionally copy and paste the non-minified version of the required css file into your application and refer it in the HTML page as depicted below, (For example, we have copied the **ej.theme.css** (non-minified) file present within the **flat-saffron** theme folder in our application)

 ![](Theming-in-Essential-JavaScript-Components_images/Theming-in-Essential-JavaScript-Components_img6.png)
 {:.image }